merative/acd-containers/src/pages/installing/prereqs.md

 Create the secret containing the container registry image pull secret.

-For more details on creating a pull secret, see IBM Cloud documentation for [using an image pull secret to access images in other IBM Cloud accounts or external private registries from a non-default Kubernetes namespace](https://cloud.ibm.com/docs/containers?topic=containers-registry#other ).
+See the IBM Cloud documentation for details on [using an image pull secret to access images from a non-default Kubernetes namespace](https://cloud.ibm.com/docs/containers?topic=containers-registry#other).

 ```
 kubectl create secret docker-registry cp.stg.icr.io \